getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/webhooks.md

 sidebar_order: 1
 ---

-## Webhooks

-Webhooks allows your service to get requests about specific resources, depending on your selection.
+Webhooks allows your service to receive requests about specific resources, depending on your selection.

-### Headers
+## Headers

 All webhooks will contain the following set of request headers: